-Learn what causes this dental problem and how you can protect your oral health with the help of Lepore Comprehensive Dentistry.
+Learn what causes this dental problem and how to protect your oral health with the help of Lepore Comprehensive Dentistry.

 Our dental professionals will first determine the most probable causes of this condition.
 This approach helps ensure we take the most effective route in treating your gums and teeth.
 The most common causes of receding gums include the following.